-- The Southern Regional School District may file truancy paperwork with the Stafford Township Municipal Court. - The student may be placed in NO CREDIT STATUS for the current school year.
+- O The Southern Regional School District may file truancy paperwork with the Stafford Township Municipal Court. - The student may be placed in NO CREDIT STATUS for the current school year, regardless of grades.
 Students in NO CREDIT STATUS may be required to complete attendance audit extended detentions and/or summer school to be promoted.
 Extended medical absences or extenuating circumstances will be reviewed by the principal.